 At Fairisle Junior School we encourage active travel.
 If parents/carers have no choice but to drive to school, Sainsbury’s allow us to use their car park to park and stride to school.
 The route is a short and safe 5 minutes through several underpasses requiring no road crossing.

 We have our own bike shed and scooter pod which enables pupils to part their bikes or scooters whilst they are at school.
 Each week a ‘Golden Lock’ is placed on a lucky bike or scooter and the owner gets to choose a prize!

-We are proud to have achieved our Modeshift STARS Silver Award which recognises our efforts in supporting cycling, walking and other forms of sustainable travel.
+We are proud to have achieved our Modeshift STARS Gold Award which recognises our efforts in supporting cycling, walking and other forms of sustainable travel.

 We work alongside Southampton City Council, My Journey and Sustrans to promote active travel and help to make our children’s journey to and from school as safe as possible.
 The mobile camera car is in operation around the school site and a Penalty Charge Notice of £70 is issued to any cars found to be parking illegally.

 Child-Friendly Streets Project

 We are very excited and pleased to be taking part in the Child-Friendly Streets Project with Sustrans My Journey.
 This project aims to make the journey to school safer and the streets surrounding the school more child-friendly.
 Children, parents/carers, staff and local residents have been involved in workshops to establish what we all like and dislike about the journey to school and how it could be improved.
 Some of our children have been involved in using the feedback from the school community to design our perfect street.